----- The PALIN.PVM file must be submitted for assessment.
+---- The (suitably commented) COUNT.PVM file must be submitted for assessment.

 Task 5 - Trapping overflow

 Several of the remaining tasks in this prac require you to examine the machine emulator to learn how it really works, and to extend it to improve some opcodes and to add others.